Mitultopiya/Univent-Event_Management_System/README.md

 </p>

 ## 🚀 Overview
-Univent is a comprehensive, real-time event management platform designed specifically for the dynamic environment of colleges and universities.
-Built on the **MERN stack (MongoDB, Express.js, React.js, Node.js)** with a **microservice architecture**, it provides a centralized system for organizing and participating in college fests, workshops, and technical events.
+Univent is a comprehensive, real-time event management platform designed specifically for the dynamic environment of and universities.
+Built on the **MERN stack (MongoDB, Express.js, React.js, Node.js)** with a **microservice architecture**, it provides a centralized system for organizing and participating in fests, workshops, and technical events.
 The platform features live announcements and interactive leaderboards to boost engagement and streamline communication between organizers and participants.

 This open-source project is a perfect example of a full-stack web application using modern technologies like **Socket.IO for real-time communication** and **JWT for secure authentication**.